gersonfreire/teams_echo_bot/docs/get_tokens.md

 **2. Register a new bot:**

-- Navigate to "Create a resource" > "AI + Machine Learning" > "Bot Channels Registration".
+- Obsolete: Navigate to "Create a resource" > "AI + Machine Learning" > "Bot Channels Registration".
+- Navigate to "Create a resource" > "Azure Bot".
 - Fill out the required fields:
   - **Bot handle:** A unique name for your bot.
   - **Subscription:** Choose your Azure subscription.